Sidedress Corn Using the Pre-sidedress Soil Nitrate Test (PSNT)

 Figure 1.
 Fertilizer Seed Decision Aid from South Dakota State University.
 Download the spreadsheet here

 Research has shown, that to achieve the full starter effect, a fertilizer granule or droplet must be within 1.5 to 2.0 inches of each seed.
 If the fertilizer granule or droplet is more than 1.5 to 2.0 inches away from the seed, the starter effect is lost.
-To illustrate the role of starter fertilizer rates and seed placement, AGVISE put together displays showing the distance between fertilizer granules or droplets at various rates and row spacings.
+To illustrate the role of starter fertilizer rates and seed placement, AGVISE created displays showing the distance between fertilizer granules or droplets at various rates and row spacings.
 For example, take a look at wheat planted in 7-inch rows with 30 lb/acre P2O5 (57 lb/acre 11-52-0) and corn planted in 30-inch rows with 30 lb/acre P2O5 (7.5 gal/acre 10-34-0).
 You need to maintain a sufficient starter fertilizer rate to keep fertilizer granules or droplets with 1.5 to 2.0 inches of each seed.

 Starter fertilizer demonstration example for starter fertilizer article